 The Movement Disorders Clinic focuses on the evaluation and management of patients with movement disorders.
 Areas of particular expertise include Parkinson's disease, dystonia, spasticity, gait disorders and tremor.

-The Vanderbilt Parkinson's Disease Clinic has been recognized by the National Parkinson's Disease Foundation as a Center of Excellence.
+The Vanderbilt Parkinson's Disease Clinic has been recognized by the Parkinson's Foundation as a Center of Excellence.

 Kelly Arney, M.S.S.W.